ShubhamSharma20061998/news-feeds-backend/README.md

      ```bash
    npm start

+    This will start the backend server.

 ### Usage
 Once the server is running, the API endpoints can be accessed using a REST client (e.g., Postman).
 Depending on your role (Admin or User), you'll have access to different endpoints and functionalities.
 Make sure you're using the appropriate JWT token for authentication.